-The condensed consolidated interim financial statements include the accounts of the Company and its wholly owned subsidiary, Prebble Resources USA, Inc. (a Nevada corporation).
-A subsidiary is an entity in which the Company has control, where control requires exposure or rights to variable returns and the ability to affect those returns through power over the investee.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, Prebble Resources USA, Inc. (a Nevada corporation).
+During the year ended July 31, 2022, the Company incorporated under the law of British Columbia two wholly owned inactive subsidiaries, Galaxy Strategy Corp. and 1369569 B.C.
+Ltd. A subsidiary is an entity in which the Company has control, where control requires exposure or rights to variable returns and the ability to affect those returns through power over the investee.
 All intercompany balances and transactions have been eliminated upon consolidation.